hhertout/laravel_submodules_gen/README.md

 # Customize your own tool

-Clone the repository and install dependencies.
+Fork the repository on your own setup and install dependencies.
 You need to have nodejs installed on your computer (with version > 16).

 ```bash